aleju/cat-bbs/README.md

 * numpy
 * scikit-image
 * matplotlib
+* OpenCV
 * imgaug (`sudo pip install imgaug`)
 * [PyTorch](http://pytorch.org/)
 * NVIDIA GPU (might not work without CUDA+CuDNN, not tested), about 8GB (4GB might require to decrease batch sizes)
-* Optimized for Ubuntu, may or may not work in other systems.
+* Optimized for Ubuntu, may or may not work in other systems

 # Usage